 Discussion The present study explored the phytochemical composition and antibacterial efficacy of aqueous and ethanolic leaf extracts of Momordica charantia against four clinical bacterial isolates: Staphylococcus aureus, Escherichia coli, Pseudomonas aeruginosa, and Klebsiella pneumoniae.
 The findings provide empirical support for the traditional use of M. charantia in treating bacterial infections and underscore the relevance of solvent choice in maximizing phytochemical yield and antimicrobial potency.
 The qualitative phytochemical screening revealed the presence of flavonoids, saponins, and steroids in the ethanolic extract, with an absence of alkaloids, terpenoids, tannins, phenols, and other secondary metabolites.
 This chemical profile aligns with several studies that have characterized M. charantia leaves as rich in polyphenolic and steroidal compounds, particularly flavonoids which are well-established antimicrobial agents (Aumeeruddy& Mahomoodally, 2020; Amit & Ranjeeta, 2018).
-Flavonoids exert antibacterial effects by disrupting bacterial membranes, chelating metal ions essential for bacterial enzymes, and inhibiting nucleic acid synthesis.
+Flavonoids exert antibacterial effects by disrupting bacterial membranes, chelating metal ions essential for bacterial enzymes, and inhibiting nucleic acid synthesis ( ).
 Their presence in high concentrations supports the significant bioactivity observed in this study.

 Quantitative analysis further demonstrated that flavonoids constituted the most abundant class of phytochemicals in the ethanolic extract (52.92%), followed by saponins (17.11%) and steroids (12.64%).
 These concentrations are consistent with other studies that have reported similar proportions in M. charantia leaf extracts (Maamoun et al., 2021; Li et al., 2020).
 The dominance of flavonoids is particularly noteworthy as these compounds are associated with broad-spectrum antimicrobial activity and antioxidant potential.
 Saponins, by disrupting lipid bilayers, can increase membrane permeability in bacterial cells, leading to leakage of intracellular contents and cell lysis.
 Steroids are also believed to modulate bacterial metabolism and may play a role in immunomodulation (Upadhyay et al., 2014).
 The antibacterial activity assays revealed that the ethanolic extract had significantly greater inhibitory effects on the test organisms compared to the aqueous extract.
 At a concentration of 100 mg/mL, the ethanolic extract produced the largest zone of inhibition (16 mm) against Klebsiella pneumoniae, followed by S. aureus (12 mm), E. coli (10 mm), and P. aeruginosa (6 mm).
 The aqueous extract also exhibited activity, but with smaller zones of inhibition, ranging from 6 mm to 14 mm, and complete inactivity at lower concentrations (12.5 mg/mL).
 These findings suggest a concentration-dependent antibacterial mechanism and validate the superior solvent efficiency of ethanol in extracting active compounds (Yousofvand & Moloodi, 2023).